 A hopeful vision for the future of quality improvement in healthcare

-In this episode of "Pemba On Demand," titled "The Physician's Guide to Leadership Careers: Insights from Top Recruiters," host Dr. Norman A. Chapin welcomes...
+In this episode of "Pemba On Demand," host Dr. Norman A. Chapin interviews Martie Ross, Consulting Principal at PYA and Director of the Center...